-Effective UI design can, without a doubt, improve your conversion rate.
-However, there are at least three criteria that your user interface needs to satisfy in order to attract, convert, and retain visitors to your site or app: it has to be engaging, captivating, and it needs to trigger an emotional response.
+We think there are at least three criteria that an app or website's user interface needs to satisfy in order to attract, convert, and retain visitors: it has to be engaging, and captivating, and it needs to trigger an emotional response.
 Below we'll delve into six common UX design mistakes that can get in the way of that, and we'll look at how to avoid them.

 01. Unresponsive design

 this one should almost go without saying by now, but in 2022 we still see sites that function badly on certain platforms.
-It's no secret that people now regularly use a range of different devices to complete a task.
-That means your website needs to be responsive in order to engage the audience no matter how they access your site.
+It's no secret that people often use a range of different devices to complete a task.
+That means your website needs to be responsive so that it engages the audience no matter how they access your site.
 A poor user experience caused by a site that hasn't been optimised for mobile or tablet users is sure to dissuade potential customers.

-If that doesn't convince you, complying with Google’s ranking requirements is another major reason to consider placing a lot of emphasis on responsive web design principles.
-Back in 2015, the search giant released an algorithm that prioritises mobile-friendly pages.
+If that doesn't convince you, complying with Google’s ranking requirements is another major reason to consider focusing on responsive web design principles.
+Way back in 2015, the search giant released an algorithm update that prioritises mobile-friendly sites.

 02. Uninviting CTAs

 It’s impossible to over-stress the importance of calls to action.
 Not giving your CTAs the love they deserve is one of the most commonly made UI mistakes.
-To help up your clicks, these are the things you should be considering:
+Here are something to consider to help up those clicks.

-- Shape: Clickable buttons are usually rectangular and surrounded by white space, to help define them and make them stand out
+- Shape: Clickable buttons should usually be rectangular and surrounded by white space, to help define them and make them stand out

-- Location: Position CTAs right next to the main proposal – this is the most logical next step in your customer’s journey
+- Location: Position CTAs right next to the main proposal – this makes them the most logical next step in your customer’s journey

-- Colour: There isn’t a universal 'best' colour for CTAs – aim to fit with your site's colour scheme, but ensure these elements stand out the most
+- Colour: There isn’t a universal 'best' colour for CTAs – aim to fit with your site's colour scheme, but make sure they stand out the most

-- Size: Make your CTAs large enough to stand out, yet not overwhelming
+- Size: Make your CTAs large enough to stand out without being overwhelming

 03. Lack of social proof

 Customers trust other customers.
-A recent survey showed that 60 per cent of consumers look for Google reviews before putting their trust in a business.
-Not only should you definitely consider displaying positive reviews of your product or service, but you also need to make sure they're positioned properly.
-Customer reviews can help reassure potential customers of your brand's credibility, if you display them somewhere towards the beginning of your sales pitch.
+One survey found that 60 per cent of consumers look for Google reviews before putting their trust in a business.
+Not only should you consider displaying positive reviews of your product or service, but you also need to make sure they're positioned properly.
+Customer reviews can help reassure potential customers of your brand's credibility if you display them somewhere towards the beginning of your sales pitch.

 04. Too much of everything

 One of the most common UI mistakes is a cluttered layout.
 Too much of everything thrown together can be one of the most off-putting things for a user, because it can be confusing and difficult to process.
-While it’s understandable that you want to display as much information as you can, this approach won’t get you far in terms of conversions.
+While it’s understandable that you want to display as much information as you can, this approach probably won’t get you far in terms of conversions.

 Simple and clean is usually a lot more successful in that regard.
 How can you achieve that?
-First up, the design scheme that you choose shouldn’t contain more than three main colours and more than two font types.
-For more advice, take a look at this article on how to choose the perfect colour palette.
+First up, the design scheme that you choose shouldn’t contain more than three main colours and more than two font types (for more advice, take a look at our guide to the things you need to consider when designing a UI.

 Second, you need to make sure that everything you include really contributes.
-That means that the imagery you do use is of top quality.
+That means that the imagery you do use should be top quality.
 Avoid using low-resolution videos, photos and illustrations.
 If you can't afford to shell out for a pro, don't worry – there are plenty of places you can find good quality free vector art online.

 UI animations have been a growing trend for some time time.
-They can help guide your users and create interest, while also ensuring your interface stands out (want to get started?
-Here are some CSS animation examples you can recreate yourself).
+They can help guide your users and create interest, while also ensuring your interface stands out (if you want to get started, here are some CSS animation examples you can recreate yourself).

 05. Slow loading pages

-Did you know that one of the most common reasons for abandoned ecommerce shopping carts is slow page load time?
+One of the most common reasons for abandoned ecommerce shopping carts is actually slow page load.
 Data shows that 40 per cent of people abandon a website that takes more than three seconds to load.